Pete Rose: Early life

-Rose was born April 14, 1941, in Cincinnati, Ohio, one of four children born to Harry Francis "Pete" and LaVerne Rose.
-He was a member of the Order of DeMolay as a boy and was encouraged by his parents to participate in sports.
+Peter Edward Rose was born on April 14, 1941, in Cincinnati, Ohio, one of four children born to Harry Francis "Pete" Rose and LaVerne (née Bloebaum) Rose.
+Encouraged by his parents to participate in sports, Rose played baseball and football at Western Hills High School.

-Rose played baseball and football at Western Hills High School.
-Although he was small for his age, he earned the starting running back position on his freshman football team.
+Although small for his age, Rose earned the starting running back position on his freshman football team.
 When he was not promoted to the varsity football team in his sophomore year, Rose was dejected and soon lost interest in his studies.
-At the end of the school year, Rose's teachers decreed he would have to attend summer school or be held back.
-His father decided it would be better for Pete to repeat a year of school than miss a summer playing baseball.
-It would also give Pete an extra year to mature physically.
+He ended up repeating his sophomore year of high school.

-When Rose reached his senior year, he had used up his four years of sports eligibility.
-In the spring of 1960, he joined the Class AA team sponsored by Frisch's Big Boy of Lebanon, Ohio, in the Dayton Amateur League.
-He played catcher, second base and shortstop and compiled a .626 batting average.
-This would have been the pinnacle of Rose's baseball career if not for the help of his uncle Buddy Bloebaum.
-Bloebaum was a "Bird dog" scout for the Reds and he pleaded the case for his nephew.
-The Reds, who had recently traded away a number of prospects who turned out to be very good, decided to take a chance on Rose.
-Upon his graduation from high school, he signed a professional contract.
+When Rose reached his senior year, he had used up his four years of high school sports eligibility.
+In the spring of 1960 he played baseball in the Dayton Amateur League for a team sponsored by Frisch's Big Boy of Lebanon, Ohio.
+Rose played catcher, second base, and shortstop and compiled a .626 batting average.
+This would have been the pinnacle of Rose's baseball career if not for the help of his uncle, Buddy Bloebaum, a "bird dog" scout for the Cincinnati Reds.
+At Bloebaum's urging, the Reds, who had recently traded away a number of prospects who turned out to be very good, decided to take a chance on Rose.
+Upon his graduation from high school in 1960, he signed a professional contract for $7,000 (approximately $76,615.95 in 2025).
+He played with the Macon Peaches, a minor league affiliate of the Cincinnati Reds, from 1962 to 1963.